shubhamshah02/YRDSB-Inclement-Weather-Days/README.md

 ![Find Twitter User ID](https://i.imgur.com/UfE6R4q.png)

+## Deployment

 Save all changes and run the bot via a command-line program on your operating system.
 (For example, py yrdsbbot.py and the bot should print Discord Webhook Bot is online! when its ready)

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With